 Outside air is required for mobile home installs and in some jurisdictions.
-Refer to Listing & Code Approvals on page 6, Mobile Home Installation on page 27 in the installation manual and Appliance Set-up on page 21 in the installation manual.
+Refer to Listing & Code Approvals on page 6, Mobile Home Installation on page 23 of the installation manual and Appliance Set-up on page 20 of the installation manual.
 Also refer to local building codes.